 Butter is a dairy product made from cow’s milk and occasionally the milk of goats, sheep, yaks, and buffaloes.
 Although it’s not the healthiest type of culinary fat, the sweet, creamy flavor of butter certainly makes for the best-tasting baked treats and sauces.

-It’s also an impeccable choice for pan-frying, sauteing, and roasting.
+It requires a good batter keeper to store your food.
+Indeed, butter is an impeccable choice for pan-frying, sauteing, and roasting.
 Many people consider it a must-have spread for any sandwich recipe.
 Butter has a smoke point of approximately 302 degrees Fahrenheit.

 Making butter at home is surprisingly easy!